-Finance Minister Nirmala Sitharaman presented her ninth consecutive Union Budget on February 1, 2026, with a laser focus on economic growth, fiscal discipline, and structural reforms.
+Finance Minister Nirmala Sitharaman presented her ninth consecutive Government Budget on February 1, 2026, with a laser focus on economic growth, fiscal discipline, and structural reforms.
 With India's GDP growth estimated at 7.4% for FY2026, the budget aims to position the nation as a stable and resilient economy amid global uncertainties.

 For the real estate sector, this budget brings a mix of transformative announcements and strategic policy shifts.
 With a capital expenditure allocation of INR 12.2 lakh crore (approximately USD 132.6 billion) for FY2027—up 9% from the previous year—the government signals its commitment to infrastructure-led growth that will have far-reaching implications for commercial, residential, and industrial real estate.